NOTE: I rewrote most of this story and still can't up with what happens next. Oh, well. Enjoy this slightly revamped plot.

 "Are you sure you wouldn't backstab us with this treaty of yours?" she croaked.

 He looked up at her.
 "The people are tired.
 Almost all of Eurasia has been liberated from their capitalist overlords.
-As much as my comrades would like to ensure the fall of the United States, it is clear that it would only lead to more death and destruction… and it is time that we allowed for the a world revolution to take place far from our hands."
+As much as my comrades would like to ensure the fall of the United States, it is clear that it would only lead to more death and destruction… and it is time that we allowed for a world revolution to take place far from our hands."

 What a devout commie.
-"Where will the meeting be held?"
+"Where's the venue?"

-"At the White House."
+"The White House."
 Lissette's eyes went wide.
 "In the office of your new President who I believe is more kind to us."